Extremal chromatic bounds for distance Laplacian eigenvalues: Introduction

-and initiated a systematic study of how many distance Laplacian eigenvalues lie below or above the corresponding chromatic threshold $b_\chi = n+\ceil{\frac{n}{\chi(G)}}.$ Their work \cite{AouchicheHansen2017} developed distribution phenomena around $b_\chi$ and exhibited structural conditions (e.g. diameter constraints) that force additional eigenvalues to cross this threshold.
-Later, Pirzada and Khan \cite{PirzadaKhan2021} strengthened these ideas by proving that when $\chi(G)\le n-2$, the second largest eigenvalue also obeys the chromatic bound $\partial^{L}_2(G)\ge b_\chi$, and by deriving further distribution results together with an extremal characterization for graphs with large chromatic number.
-These results complement earlier investigations on distance Laplacian spectra and extremal behavior \cite{AouchicheHansen2013,AouchicheHansen2014,LinWuChenShu2016,NathPaul2014,FernandesEtAl2018,NiuFanWang2015,bilalacta,bilalijpam} and align with the broader philosophy that spectral constraints capture and quantify global combinatorial restrictions \cite{BrouwerHaemers2012,CvetkovicDoobSachs1995}.
+Their work \cite{AouchicheHansen2017} developed distribution phenomena around $b_\chi$ and exhibited structural conditions, for example diameter constraints, that force additional eigenvalues to cross this threshold.
+Later, Pirzada and Khan \cite{PirzadaKhan2021} strengthened these ideas by proving that, when $\chi(G)\le n-2$, the second largest eigenvalue also obeys the chromatic bound $\partial^{L}_2(G)\ge b_\chi$, and by deriving further distribution results together with an extremal characterization for graphs with large chromatic number.
+These results complement earlier investigations on distance Laplacian spectra and extremal behavior \cite{AouchicheHansen2013,AouchicheHansen2014,LinWuChenShu2016,NathPaul2014,FernandesEtAl2018,NiuFanWang2015,bilalacta,bilalijpam} and follow the broader principle that spectral constraints can quantify global combinatorial restrictions \cite{BrouwerHaemers2012,CvetkovicDoobSachs1995}.

-The motivation for the present study is twofold.
-First, from a \emph{theoretical} viewpoint, inequalities such as \eqref{eq:AH-bound} raise natural follow-up questions: \emph{how many} eigenvalues must exceed $b_\chi$, how do these counts depend on additional structure (diameter, complement connectivity, twin classes), and which graphs minimize or maximize $\partial^{L}_1(G)$ under chromatic constraints.
-Second, from an \emph{applied} viewpoint, the spectrum of $\DL(G)$ encodes distance and transmission information, so lower bounds and distribution results in terms of $\chi(G)$ provide robust, easily computable certificates for large-scale network complexity, routing difficulty, and heterogeneity, especially when $\chi(G)$ (or good bounds on it) are accessible through structural or algorithmic considerations.
+The motivation of the present study is twofold.
+First, inequalities such as \eqref{eq:AH-bound} naturally lead to more precise questions: how many eigenvalues must exceed $b_\chi$; how do these counts depend on diameter, complement connectivity, and twin classes; and which graphs minimize $\partial^{L}_1(G)$ under chromatic constraints?
+Second, from an applied viewpoint, the spectrum of $\DL(G)$ encodes distance and transmission information.
+Lower bounds and distribution results in terms of $\chi(G)$ therefore provide robust and easily computed certificates for network complexity, routing difficulty, and heterogeneity, especially when $\chi(G)$ or good bounds on it are available.